 Although research has shown that there are several medical benefits associated with the use of Premium Hemp Joints.
-However, CBD users must also be aware that there is risk associated with taking this drugs.
+However, CBD Pre-rolls users must also be aware that there is a risk associated with taking these smokes.

-- Low blood pressure: Furthermore, higher doses of CBD can cause a drop in blood pressure which is usually associated with lightheadedness.
-Therefore people who are on medication for blood pressure must consult their doctor before taking CBD.
+- Low blood pressure: Furthermore, higher doses of CBD pre-rolls can cause a drop in blood pressure which is usually associated with lightheadedness.
+Therefore people who are on medication for blood pressure must consult their doctor before taking CBD Pre-rolls.

 Legal Status of CBD around the World